FlyingMedusa/tinDog/README.md

 "TinDog - a Tinder for dogs"
-## Mini project: a responsive web page based on a web development course from Udemy
+## Mini project: a responsive web page based on a web development course
-## Preview :
-only the top of the page
+## Preview of the top of the page:
-#### Top of the page
 ![fullscreen](https://github.com/FlyingMedusa/tinDog/blob/main/samples/fullscreen.jpg)
     <br>
 #### Big vs small screen view